niuus/Snes9xRX/README.md

 ## SATELLAVIEW (BS-X)

-To emulate the St. GIGA's satellite service and play its exclusive games, you're going to need the BIOS file now.
-While I recommend you to use the english translated (No DRM) version, you're free to use the japanese BIOS.
+To emulate the St. GIGA's satellite service, some of its exclusive games require the obligated use of the add-on's BIOS.
+You're free to use the japanese BIOS file, or the recommended english translated (No DRM) version.

 The correct values for the file (English+No DRM, version 1.3) are:
 Size: 1.048.576 bytes